-We want to assure you that Splend is not just here to give you a set of wheels.
-Our teams are on hand to help you stay healthy, safe, and well-informed during this exceptional period.
+Splend is not just here to give you a set of wheels.
+Our teams are on hand to help you stay healthy, safe, and well-informed during this exceptional time.

-Uber announced a series of steps to assist drivers worldwide and help health authorities in an effort to contain the epidemic:
+Uber announced a series of steps to assist drivers worldwide and help health authorities in their efforts to contain the epidemic: